 Seedtime On The Cumberland Festival

-- Appalshop launched our Seedtime on the Cumberland festival in 1987, taking the name from Harriette Simpson Arnow’s book of stories about earlier times in Eastern Kentucky.
-The festival aimed to portray the depth and richness of our heritage and celebrate passing it on to new generations.
-Performers included both the “old masters” and young artists who had learned from them.
-We held the festival in our theater until 1989, when Appalshop rented a big tent and now Seedtime has a permanent home under the largest net-metered renewable energy system in Eastern Kentucky in 2019.
-For many years we sought out older artists whose work has defined our heritage like Ray Hicks, Etta Baker, and Wade Mainer.
-Morgan Sexton was a highlight of the early Seedtime years, hearing of the festival from his nephew Lee Sexton, whom he had taught to play banjo.
-After performing at Seedtime, Morgan went on to record an album on Appalshop’s record label and star as the subject of an Appalshop film.
+Appalshop launched our Seedtime on the Cumberland festival in 1987, taking the name from Harriette Simpson Arnow’s book of stories about earlier times in Eastern Kentucky.
+The festival aims to portray the depth and richness of our heritage and celebrate passing it on to new generations.
+Performers include both the “old masters” and young artists who learned from them.
+We held the festival in our theater at 91 Madison Avenue, Whitesburg, until 1989, at which point we rented a big tent and held the festival in the parking lot.
+Now Seedtime has a permanent home under the Solar Pavilion, in the same parking lot.
+For many years the traditional acoustic music programing has been accompanied by a punk show, held at the Boone Building across the street, or more recently at the Whitesburg skate park, or the Solar Pavilion.

 Projects